Salmon Fishing In Alaska: A Complete Guide For More Salmon

 Also, let someone know where you are going and when you should be back.

-The bears are almost a guarantee and they can be dangerous.
+The bears are almost a guarantee when the salmon are in the river, and they can be dangerous.
 I would bring a gun!
 Bear spray may not save your life, and bear bangers might only help temporarily spook them.
+See my article Salmon Fishing Near Bears.

 Moose can also be a danger to anglers.
 A full-grown male moose can weigh 1,500 pounds.

 Many parks allow you to fish in designated areas.
 Combat fishing on a DIY salmon trip in Alaska is not uncommon.
-Paying for a guide is a better option They have permits to allow you to fish in restricted areas and they will keep you safe.
+Paying for a guide is a better option.
+Guides have permits to allow you to fish in restricted areas and they will keep you safe.

 Can You Catch Salmon At Night In Alaska?